 It is true, strict rules of evidence are not applicable to departmental enquiry proceedings.
-The only requirement of law is, the allegation against the delinquent must be established by such evidence acting upon which a reasonable person acting reasonably and with objectivity may arrive at a finding upholding the gravity of the charge against the delinquent employee.
-It is true, mere conjecture or surmises cannot sustain the finding of guilt even in the departmental enquiry proceedings.
+The only requirement of law is, allegation against the delinquent must be established by such evidence acting upon which a reasonable person acting reasonably and with objectivity may arrive at a finding upholding the gravity of the charge against the delinquent employee.
+It is true, mere conjecture or surmises cannot sustain finding of guilt even in departmental enquiry proceedings.

 – Hon’ble Justice Ajay Rastogi, Deputy General Manager v.
 A.K.
 Srivastava, [Special Leave Petition (Civil) Nos.
 32067-32068 of 2018].